coderefinery/workshop-intro/livestream.md

 You can watch various ways:

-- Watch in Zoom
+- Livestream - anyone!
-- Watch via livestream
+- Livestream, separate Zoom for exercises and discussion
-- Watch recordings later
+- Livestream, some in-person meetups for exercises and discussion

-There are many parts of the workshop:
+There are many parts of the workshop (*this will all make sense soon*):

 - Demos and talking (main room)
 - Type-along (main room)